ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-In order to amortize per-packet overheads involved in the sending process (host CPU, NIC processing, and interrupt processing delays), high-performance transport sender implementations (e.g., Linux TCP) often schedule an aggregate containing multiple packets (multiple SMSS) worth of data as a single quantum (using TSO, GSO, or other offload mechanisms).
+In order to amortize per-packet overheads involved in the sending process (host CPU, NIC processing, and interrupt processing delays), high-performance transport sender implementations (e.g., Linux TCP) often schedule an aggregate containing multiple packets (multiple C.SMSS) worth of data as a single quantum (using TSO, GSO, or other offload mechanisms).
 The BBR congestion control algorithm makes this control decision explicitly, dynamically calculating a quantum control parameter that specifies the maximum size of these transmission